joernott/load_testplan/README.md

 **loglevel**: _Optional_, default: 'WARN'
 How verbose should the action log what it is doing.
 The levels (in order of increasing verbosity) are PANIC, FATAL, ERROR, WARN, INFO, DEBUG, TRACE.

+**generate_job**: _Optional_, default: false
+If you set generate_job to true, this will create a file "job_load_testplan.yml" which contains a job running the testplan with exactly the input parameters specified and defining job outputs for every key found in the loaded yaml file(s).
+Copying from this file can save you a lot of time when you have a lot of outputs you want to use in the workflow.

 ## Templating